-- Purpose of LICC: Provide opportunities for community partners and families to advise and assist the local lead agency and participating agencies in the coordination of early intervention services for infants and toddlers and their families.
-Activities may include child find and public awareness, community needs assessment, system evaluation, and assisting with professional development opportunities. - Purpose of MICC: Advisory board to MDE to ensure the development and implementation of a coordinated interagency service system for infants and toddlers with disabilities and/or developmental delays and their families; and to serve as the major state level advisory board for early intervention. - · Input on local decisions
+- Purpose of LICC: Advisory board to the local lead education agency.
+Provide opportunities for community partners and families to advise and assist the local lead agency and participating agencies in the coordination of early intervention services for infants and toddlers and their families.
+Activities may include child find and public awareness, community needs assessment, system evaluation, and assisting with professional development opportunities. - Purpose of MICC: Advisory board to MiLEAP to ensure the development and implementation of a coordinated interagency service system for infants and toddlers with disabilities and/or developmental delays and their families; and to serve as the major state level advisory board for early intervention. - Advise and assist in state policy-making decisions - Members appointed by the Governor

-Members invited by LICC Chairperson
+May provide input on local decisions Members invited by LICC Chairperson